 Joseph’s interpretations of the complete works of Charles-Marie Widor for Signum Records — winner of Gramophone’s 2017 ‘Label of the Year’ award — have firmly cemented his international reputation, with both Gramophone and The Australian describing the discs as ‘utterly authoritative’, Music Web International as ‘The Widor cycle of the decade’, BBC Music Magazine as ‘swashbuckling’, and Limelight Magazine as ‘Monumental’.

 In April 2019, Joseph conducted the West Australian Symphony Orchestra with the St George’s Cathedral Consort in a performance of Bach’s St Matthew Passion.
-The performance was broadcast live on ABC Classic FM, garnering rave reviews in The Australian and The West Australian newspapers.
-Limelight Magazine hailed the performance as ‘one of the most technically and musically satisfying performances ever heard’.
+The performance was broadcast live on ABC Classic, garnering rave reviews in The Australian and The West Australian newspapers.
+Limelight Magazine praised the performance as ‘one of the most technically and musically satisfying performances ever heard’.

 Joseph has also collaborated in concert with some of the world’s finest trumpeters, including Alison Balsom, Crispian Steele-Perkins and David Elton, Principal Trumpet of the London Symphony Orchestra.